 Regular Museum admission includes access to a Digital Guide to the grounds of the 1774 Homesite for self-guided tours.
 Self-guided tours do not include access to the interiors of the historic structures.

-Guided tours are offered at 2:00 pm Tuesday to Friday and twice a day on Saturdays at 12:00 pm and 2:00 pm.
-Tickets are limited to accommodate the smaller spaces inside the historic structures, and we strongly recommend purchasing them in advance.
+Guided tours are offered at 2:00 pm each Friday, and at 12:00 pm and 2:00 pm on Saturdays.
+Tickets are limited and we recommend purchasing them in advance.
 Guided tours are available for all visitors ages 6+ as an $5.00/person add-on ticket to the daily admission fee.
 Guided tours are free for children ages 0-5 and Museum members.